Below is a guide to the main bodies involved in the Scottish Water industry.

 There is a competitive market for the provision of retail services (billing, collection, customer management etc) to non-domestic customers in Scotland.
 All retailers must be licensed by WICS and a list of licensed providers is available from its website.
 For more information on retail competition for non-domestic customers, please see the page on non-domestic charges in the water charges section.

 DWQR is responsible for monitoring and confirming that the drinking water supplied by Scottish Water through the public water mains system meets the requirements of the drinking water quality regulations and is safe to drink.
 DWQR also advises Ministers on the delivery of and the need for future investment in drinking water quality.

 SEPA is responsible for monitoring Scottish Water's discharges to ensure they meet environmental requirements.
 SEPA also advises Ministers on the delivery of and the need for future investment in environmental improvements.

-CFS is the statutory organisation which campaigns for a fair deal for consumers in Scotland.
+Consumer Futures is the statutory organisation which campaigns for a fair deal for consumers in Scotland.
 It undertakes:

 - Representation - to provide advice and information, make proposals and represent the views of consumers to Ministers, regulators, European Institutions and any other relevant person.